xi-project/xi-bundle-search/README.md

         indices: ['#xi_searchbundle_searchtype_index_0', '#xi_searchbundle_searchtype_index_1', ...]
 ```

-For these bindigs to work, configure the knp pagination to use the proper pagination template
+For these bindings to work, configure the knp pagination to use the proper pagination template
 ```yml
 knp_paginator:
     page_range: 9                      # default page range used in pagination control